Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Persistent homology of OT-complexes

 \begin{definition} An \emph{ordered tuple} is a sequence of $(v_0, v_1, v_2, \ldots v_n)$ potentially including repeats.
 A \emph{ordered tuple complex} (shortened to \emph{OT-complex}) is a collection $K$ of ordered tuples such that if $(v_0, v_1, v_2, \ldots v_n)\in K$ then $(v_0, \ldots, \hat{v_i}, \ldots v_n)\in K$ for all $i$ (where $(v_0, \ldots, \hat{v_i}, \ldots v_n)$ is the ordered tuple with $v_i$ removed). \end{definition}

-It is worth emphasizing that each ordered tuple is determined by the ordered sequence and not just the underlying vertices; $(v_1, v_2, v_3)$ and $(v_3, v_1, v_2)$ are distinct.
+It is worth emphasising that each ordered tuple is determined by the ordered sequence and not just the underlying vertices; $(v_1, v_2, v_3)$ and $(v_3, v_1, v_2)$ are distinct and not even linearly related.

 The ideas of homology and persistent homology naturally extend to OT-complexes.
+Thoughout $\F$ will be a fixed field.

-\begin{defn} Given an OT-complex $K$ we can build a chain complex $C_*(K)$ where $C_p(K)$ is the set of all the $F$ linear combinations of the ordered tuples in $K$ with length $p+1$.
-This is an $F$ vector space whose basis vectors are the ordered sets in $K$ of length $p+1$.
-We define a boundary map $\partial_{p}: C_{p}(K) \to C_{p+1}(K)$ by
+\begin{definition} Given an OT-complex $K$ we can build a chain complex $C_*(K)$ where $C_p(K)$ is the set of all the $\F$-linear combinations of the ordered tuples in $K$ with length $p+1$.
+This is an $\F$-vector space whose basis vectors are the ordered tuples in $K$ of length $p+1$.
+We define a boundary map $\partial_{p}: C_{p}(K) \to C_{p-1}(K)$ by